bojanpopic/developer.joomlatools.com/extensions/logman/integrations/activities.md

 	{actor} {action} the {object.type} with the title {object}

-This is intentional, as it allows consumers to do do the replacement themselves using (if any) a markup language of their choice.
+This is intentional, as it allows consumers to do the replacement themselves using (if any) a markup language of their choice.

 Contrarily to key generation (as explained above), tokens from the translated formats are to be replaced by the `displayName` property of the corresponding activity object.
 This property contains the displayable and potentially translated string of the activity object.